crispinalan/tikicalendar/README.md

 # Tiki Calendar

-Tiki Calendar is a personal desktop calendar with some speech capability developed using C and [Gtk4](https://docs.gtk.org/gtk4/) for Linux desktops like GNOME.
+Tiki Calendar is a personal desktop calendar with some speech capability developed using C and [Gtk4](https://docs.gtk.org/gtk4/) for Linux desktops such as GNOME.

 ![](tikicalendar.png)